-5.4.6 When a Sample collection kit has been selected, the DCO and the Skater shall check that all code numbers match and that the code number is recorded accurately by the DCO on the Doping Control form.
+5.4.6 When a Sample collection kit has been selected, the DCO and the Skater shall check that all code numbers match and that the code number is recorded accurately by the DCO on the Doping Control Form.
 If the Skater or DCO finds that the numbers are not the same, the DCO shall instruct the Skater to choose another kit.
 The DCO shall record the matter.

-5.4.7 The BCO shall clean the skin with a sterile disinfectant wipe or swab in a location unlikely to adversely affect the Skater or his/her performance and, if required, apply a tourniquet.
+5.4.7 The BCO shall assess the most suitable location for venipuncture that is unlikely to adversely affect the Skater or their performance.
+This shall be the non-dominant arm, unless the BCO assesses the other arm to be more suitable.
+The BCO shall clean the skin with a sterile disinfectant wipe or swab and, if required apply a tourniquet.
 The BCO shall take the blood Sample from a superficial vein into the tube.
 The tourniquet, if applied, shall be immediately removed after the venipuncture has been made.

-5.4.8 The amount of blood removed shall be adequate to satisfy the relevant analytical requirements for the Sample analysis to be performed, as set out in WADA's Blood Collection Guidelines.
+5.4.8 The amount of blood removed shall be adequate to satisfy the relevant analytical requirements for the Sample analysis to be performed, as set out in WADA's Sample Collection Guidelines.

 5.4.9 If the amount of blood that can be removed from the Skater at the first attempt is insufficient, the BCO shall repeat the procedure up to a maximum of three attempts in total.
-Should all three attempts fail to produce a sufficient amount of blood, then the BCO shall inform the DCO.
+Should all three attempts fail to produce a sufficient amount of blood, the BCO shall inform the DCO.
 The DCO shall terminate the Sample Collection Session and record this and the reasons for terminating the collection.